 December 31, December 31,

-2021 2020
+2022 2021

-Acquisition of property, plant and equipment \$ 338,032
+Acquisition of property, plant and equipment \$ 2,415,953 338,032

-(b) Contingencies

-- (i) Alacritech Inc. filed a patent infringement complaint against the Company in the United States District Court East District of Texas in June 2016.
+- (b) Contingencies - (i) Alacritech Inc. filed a patent infringement complaint against the Company in the United States District Court - East District of Texas in June 2016.
 The Company had appointed an attorney to deal with the matter.
-The litigation is still in process and a decision has yet to be made by the US Patent trial and Appeal Board. - (ii) Acqis LLC. filed a patent infringement complaint against the Company in the United States District Court West District od Texas in October 2020.
+The US Patent trial and Appeal Board had finish reviewed, the court ruled to reopen the litigation, both parties will discuss the schedule after reopening the litigation. - (ii) Acqis LLC. filed a patent infringement complaint against the Company in the United States District Court West District of Texas in October 2020.
 The Company had appointed an attorney to deal with the matter, with the case is still pending in the court.